 Let’s kick away those bulky winter boots and put on the flips flops.

-We created this extended list of 21 European destinations to enjoy this summer.
+We created this extended list with a map of 21 European destinations to enjoy this summer:

 Bear in mind, many of these places are also fantastic in the off season., not only perfect in July, August and September.